Lufthansa's Swiss sees fewer CSeries deliveries than planned this year

-BERLIN (Reuters) - Lufthansa (LHAG.DE) unit Swiss International Air Lines expects to take delivery of fewer CSeries single-aisle planes than initially planned this year due to delivery delays with the Pratt & Whitney (UTX.N) engines, it said.
+BERLIN, Sept 6 (Reuters) - Lufthansa unit Swiss International Air Lines expects to take delivery of fewer CSeries single-aisle planes than initially planned this year due to delivery delays with the Pratt & Whitney engines, it said.

 "The deliveries and entries into service of our further C Series aircraft are being set back - by a few weeks - also because of delivery delays with their engines," a spokesman for Swiss told Reuters.

-Bombardier earlier on Tuesday cut its CSeries delivery forecast to 7 from 15 aircraft citing engine delivery delays by its supplier Pratt & Whitney. [nL3N1BI3IQ]
+Bombardier earlier on Tuesday cut its CSeries delivery forecast to 7 from 15 aircraft citing engine delivery delays by its supplier Pratt & Whitney.
+(Reporting by Victoria Bryan; Editing by Arno Schuetze)